 We have engaged and intend to continue to engage in forward-settling Agency RMBS transactions where the pool is "to-be-announced," or TBA transactions, that are treated as "hedging transactions" as defined in "-Hedging Transactions."
 With respect to contracts for forward settling transactions such as TBAs that are not hedging transactions, the law is unclear with respect to the qualification of income and gains from dispositions of contracts for forward settling transactions as qualifying income for purposes of the 75% gross income test.
-Until we receive a favorable private letter ruling from the IRS or we receive an opinion of counsel to the effect that income and gain from the disposition of such contracts for forward settling transactions) and any non-qualifying income to no more than 25% of our gross income for each calendar year.
+Until we receive a favorable private letter ruling from the IRS or we receive an opinion of counsel to the effect that income and gain from the disposition of such contracts for forward settling transactions should be treated as qualifying income for purposes of the 75% gross income test, we will limit our income and gains from dispositions of such contracts for forward settling transactions (other than hedging transactions) and any non-qualifying income to no more than 25% of our gross income for each calendar year.
 Accordingly, our ability to dispose of such contracts for forward settling transactions, through dollar roll transactions or otherwise, could be limited.
-Moreover, even if we are advised by counsel that income and gains from dispositions of such contracts should be treated as qualifying income to gross income test, we could be contracts for forward settling transactions or otherwise, could be limited.
-Moreover, even if we are advised by counsel that income and gains from dispositions of such contracts for forward settling income, it is possible that the IRS could successfully take the position that such income is not qualifying income.
-In the event that such income were determined not to be qualifying income test, we could be subject to a penalty tax or we could fail to qualify as a REIT if such income and any other non-qualifying income exceeds 25% of our gross income test, we could be subject to a penalty tax or we could fail to qualify as a REIT if such income and any other non-
+Moreover, even if we are advised by counsel that income and gains from dispositions of such contracts for forward settling transactions should be treated as qualifying income, it is possible that the IRS could successfully take the position that such income is not qualifying income.
+In the event that such income were determined not to be qualifying for the 75% gross income test, we could be subject to a penalty tax or we could fail to qualify as a REIT if such income and any other non-qualifying income exceeds 25% of our gross income.
+See "-Failure to Qualify."